About

 These critical conversations take shape through our Southern Oral History Program, a nationally recognized leader in oral history research, collection, and teaching; and Southern Cultures, the Center’s award-winning quarterly journal, which combines creative work with the rigors of peer-review for both general and scholarly audiences.

-CSAS also serves as a hub for the Critical Ethnic Studies Collective and the new campus-wide Southern Futures initiative.
+CSAS also serves as a hub for the Critical Ethnic Studies Collective and the campus-wide Southern Futures initiative.
 Hosting dialogues and nurturing inquiry that promote honest reckoning with the South’s painful legacies and raise the voices of all of its peoples is the cornerstone of the Center’s work.

 Creative Expression